March 28, 2024

 Papilio machaon

 Papilio machaon, the Old World swallowtail, is a butterfly of the family Papilionidae.
-The butterfly is also known as the common yellow swallowtail or simply the swallowtail.
+It is also known as the common yellow swallowtail or simply the swallowtail.
 It is the type species of the genus Papilio.
-This widespread species is found in much of the Palearctic (it is the only swallowtail in most of Europe) and in North America.
+This widespread species occurs throughout much of the Palearctic region.
+The species is named after Machaon, a figure in Greek mythology and a son of Asclepius mentioned in the works of Homer.
+The larva initially resembles a bird dropping, an effective camouflage against predators.
+As it grows, the caterpillar becomes green with black and orange markings.
+Its defensive mechanism includes an osmeterium: a pair of retractable, fleshy projections behind the head that release a foul‑smelling secretion when disturbed, deterring potential predators.

 February 28, 2024